kensnyder/react-thermals/README.md

 The `Store()` constructor takes an object with the following properties:

 - {Object} state - The store's initial state.
 It can be of any type.
-- {Object} actions - Named functions that can be dispatched by name and arguments.
-- {Object} options - Options that setters, plugins or event listeners might look for
 - {Boolean} autoReset - If true, reset the store when all consumer components unmount (default false)
 - {String} id - An identifier that could be used by plugins or event listeners